 |Glycine||482 mg||Proline||496 mg|

 |Histidine*||241 mg||Serine||536 mg|

 * Essential Amino Acids

-Which amino acids have you added, and are they from natural or artificial sources?- All amino acids in the rice protein are naturally occurring components of the whole grain brown rice.
+Which amino acids have been added, and are they from natural or artificial sources?- All amino acids in the rice protein are naturally occurring components of the whole grain, brown rice.